square/square-connect-go-sdk/swagger/docs/OrdersApi.md

 > CreateOrderResponse CreateOrder(ctx, body)
 CreateOrder

-Creates a new [Order](#type-order) which can include information on products for purchase and settings to apply to the purchase.
-To pay for a created order, please refer to the [Pay for Orders](https://developer.squareup.com/docs/orders-api/pay-for-orders) guide.
-You can modify open orders using the [UpdateOrder](#endpoint-orders-updateorder) endpoint.
+Creates a new [order](entity:Order) that can include information about products for purchase and settings to apply to the purchase.
+To pay for a created order, see  [Pay for Orders](https://developer.squareup.com/docs/orders-api/pay-for-orders).
+You can modify open orders using the [UpdateOrder](api-endpoint:Orders-UpdateOrder) endpoint.

 ### Required Parameters